dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 6.md

     ```

 2. In C# 10, lambda expressions and method groups with inferred type are implicitly convertible to `System.MulticastDelegate`, and bases classes and interfaces of `System.MulticastDelegate` including `object`,
-and lambda expressions are implicitly convertible to `System.Linq.Expressions.Expression` and `System.Linq.Expressions.LambdaExpression`.
+and lambda expressions and method groups are implicitly convertible to `System.Linq.Expressions.Expression` and `System.Linq.Expressions.LambdaExpression`.
 These are _function_type_conversions_.

     The new implicit conversions may change overload resolution in cases where the compiler searches iteratively for overloads and stops at the first type or namespace scope containing any applicable overloads.